 The younger you are, the harder it can be to imagine what retirement is going to look like.
-For some, that major life event is 40 or more years away.
-The reality is this: the earlier you start retirement savings, the more likely you are to have a successful retirement, one that’s filled with all the things you want to do, and free of financial stress.
+For some, retirement age is 40 or more years away.
+The earlier you start retirement savings, the more likely you are to have a successful retirement.
+It can be filled with all the things you want to do, and free of financial stress.

-A survey conducted by Sun Life Financial Canada found that baby boomers are feeling an increased demand on their finances.
-One in five retirees report making mortgage payments, 66 per cent still have credit card debt, 26 per cent have auto loans, and others have debt from health care costs, holidays and renovations they’ve made on their home.
+A survey conducted by Sun Life Financial Canada found that baby boomers are feeling an increased demand for their finances.
+One in five retirees reports making mortgage payments.
+About 66 percent still have credit card debt, 26 percent have auto loans, and others have debt from health care costs, holidays and renovations they’ve made on their home.